secengjeff/awskillswitch/README.md

 ### Usage

-[!WARNING]
-The `apply_scp` and `delete_role` actions are one-way operations.
+:warning: The `apply_scp` and `delete_role` actions are one-way operations.
 Do not test/experiment in production.
 Any SCPs applied or IAM roles deleted will remain in this state until manual action is taken to remove the SCP or recreate the deleted role.
 Ensure that you have the the ability to reverse these changes and incorporate the appropriate steps in your incident response playbooks.

 ### Environment